 - Academic Difficulty RCL (once per degree level)

 - Medical RCL

-Warning!Do not drop any classes unless you have spoken with an academic advisor and your RCL has been approved.
+Warning!If you already have a RCL approved, do not drop any classes unless you have spoken with an academic advisor.

 Viterbi RCL Policies